 Polling operation in embedded programming refers to actively sampling the status of an external device.
 Polling is most often used in terms of input/output (I/O), and it is the process where the embedded system waits for an external device to check for its readiness or status.
-For example, we have a simple microcontroller device with one push button and one LED.
-When we press the button, LED will be lit.
-If we press the button again, then the LED will be off.
-The pseudocode code would be like:
+For example, we have a simple microcontroller device with a one push button and LED.
+When we press the button, the LED will be lit.
+If we press the button again, then the LED is turned off.
+The pseudocode code would look something like this:

 if button pressed, toggle LED

-In this program you can see that the microcontroller always checks the status of the button and then decides the LED condition.
+In this program, you can see that the microcontroller always checks the status of the button and then decides the condition for the LED.

-A real-life example about polling method is you are working on homework in your room, and waiting for UPS to deliver an important package.
-The polling method is exactly like you often (may be every 5 minutes) go to the front door and open the door to check whether your package has come or not.
+A real-life example of the polling method can be when you are working on your homework in your room, and you are waiting for the mailman to deliver an important package.
+The polling method will be when you go to the front door at set intervals (maybe every 5 minutes) to check whether your package has arrived.

-Polling basically means that the embedded system will check the all the status for each device at set intervals, which is called polling cycle.
-For example, check the switch state every 5 ms, detect the obstacle every 20 ms, and read the room temperature every 5 sec.
+Polling basically means that the embedded system will check all status for each device at set intervals, which is called a polling cycle.
+For example, the embedded system may check the state of a switch every 5 ms, and detect any obstacles every 20 ms, and read the room temperature every 5 sec.
 The optimal polling cycle will vary according to several factors, including the desired speed of response and the overhead (e.g. processor time and bandwidth) of the polling.